keithresar/ansibleallthethings-control-lessons/lessons/ansible_essentials_loops_variables.md

 One other tidbit about handlers - if you notify the same handler several times it will actually only execute once, after all the tasks have completed.
 This decreases run time and dramatically increases safety.

+### Extra Credit

+*If time and interest permit, consider reviewing these extra credit tasks to increase your familiarity.*

+* Remember all those levels of variable precedence?
+Try to change your `httpd_test_message` based on:
+  * Add a task-level var that changes the test message
+  * Pass an `extra-var` to the `ansible-playbook` CLI
+  * Add that uses the `set_facts` module to change the test message.
+It should reference the `port` variable and append to the exsiting `httpd_test_message` so the message reads "Hello, this is my test message on port 80"